bfanger/tvkit/Readme.md

 A proxy server to use a modern dev server in old browsers.
 "[Run SvelteKit on a TV](docs/sveltekit.md)"

-TVKit intercepts requests to the other webserver and makes them work in old browsers by injecting polyfills and compiles modern javascript and CSS to a code that is compatible with the older browser.
+TVKit intercepts requests to the other webserver and makes them work in old browsers by injecting polyfills and tries to compile the modern javascript and CSS to code that is compatible with the older browser.

 ## Usage (dev server)